arielherself/espresso/README.md

 <em>2 across</em> Somewhere with less women at the top than ever (5)

 <em>3 across </em>It can be public or private?
 (6)

+## Brazil’s toxic presidential run-off

+Brazilians will decide their country’s fate on Sunday in the most consequential [presidential run-off](https://te.arielherself.xyz/the-americas/2022/10/27/brazils-election-is-tight-ahead-of-a-run-off-on-october-30th) of recent times.
+[Jair Bolsonaro](https://te.arielherself.xyz/the-americas/2022/10/27/brazils-election-is-tight-ahead-of-a-run-off-on-october-30th), the populist far-right incumbent, has claimed (without providing evidence) that the elections might be rigged.
+He received 43% of votes in the first round on October 2nd, while Luiz Inácio Lula da Silva, a leftist [former president](https://te.arielherself.xyz/the-americas/2022/09/19/how-left-wing-on-economics-is-luiz-inacio-lula-da-silva), came out on top with 48%.
+But the gap is closing. <em>The Economist</em>’s [poll tracker](https://te.arielherself.xyz/interactive/brazil-2022) shows Lula on 52% and Mr Bolsonaro on 48%.
+Given the margin of error, that is technically a tie.

+The campaign has been vicious.
+The candidates have accused each other of communism, satanism, cannibalism and paedophilia.
+There have been 1,700 complaints about employers coercing employees to vote their way.
+A politician allied with Mr Bolsonaro threw grenades and fired a rifle at police attempting to arrest him this week.
+More turmoil may be coming.
+Taking a page from Donald Trump’s playbook, Mr Bolsonaro has suggested he may [not accept defeat](https://te.arielherself.xyz/briefing/2022/09/08/jair-bolsonaro-is-poised-to-lose-the-brazilian-election).

 ----------